jobellet/ADHDtools/README.md

 4.  **Test your changes:** Ensure your changes work as expected and don't break existing functionality.
 5.  **Commit your changes:** Write clear and concise commit messages.
 6.  **Submit a pull request:** Push your changes to your fork and open a pull request to the main repository.

-We appreciate your help in making this a valuable resource!

 ## License